Ryan Johansen on Ryan Kesler: 'I don’t know how you cheer for a guy like that'

 — Pete Blackburn (@PeteBlackburn) May 14, 2017

-Despite being matched up against Kesler in this series, Johansen has four points in two games and had a goal and an assist Sunday.
-Kesler had one assist and was a plus-1 Sunday.
-He has one point the entire series.
+Though Kesler may have gotten under Johansen’s skin to a degree, the Nashville center has still been prolific with four points in two games this round.
+He also had a goal and an assist in Game 2.
+In that contest Kesler had one assist and was a plus-1.
+He has one point so far in the Western Conference Final.

 “I think (Johansen) is playing unbelievable.
 You saw the first period, he was the best player on the ice by far and after that I think he was still playing well,” Predators forward Filip Forsberg said.
 “You can look at the statistics.
 He is showing up every category and I think he has been playing really well for the first two (games).”